amingolnari/Demo-QiVC-Net/README.md

 **QiVC-Net** introduces the **Quantum-inspired Variational Convolution (QiVC)** framework, a novel learning paradigm that integrates probabilistic inference, variational optimization, and quantum-inspired transformations into convolutional neural networks.

 The core innovation is the **Quantum-inspired Rotated Ensemble (QiRE)** mechanism, which applies differentiable, low-dimensional subspace rotations to convolutional weights, inspired by unitary evolution in quantum systems.
-This enables **structured, geometry-preserving uncertainty modeling** without adding learnable parameters.
+This enables **structured, geometry-preserving uncertainty modeling**.
 The framework is instantiated for **phonocardiogram (PCG) signal classification**, a challenging task marked by noise, inter-subject variability, and class imbalance.

 QiVC-Net also features a **Reversal Fusion Residual (RFR)** block that captures bidirectional temporal dynamics by processing both forward and time-reversed inputs, enhancing robustness and temporal coherence.